 Skip to main content

-Spinach is fine for dogs in moderation but contains oxalic acid, which binds calcium and can be problematic for dogs with kidney issues.
-Best tolerated cooked and pureed.
-Contains iron, vitamin K and folic acid.
+Spinach is safe for dogs in moderation but contains oxalic acid, which binds calcium and can be problematic for dogs with kidney issues.
+Best served cooked and pureed.
+Contains iron, vitamin K, and folate.
 Do not feed to dogs with kidney problems or bladder stones.

 A white dog with pointy ears and a turquoise bandana.